-Facility Group 3 sidewalks, plazas, and courtyards paving materials shall be as follows.
+Facility Group 3 sidewalks, plazas, and courtyards paving materials will be as follows.

-Primary: Permeable concrete
+Primary: Pervious Concrete

-Facility Group 4 sidewalks, plazas, and courtyards paving materials shall be as follows.
+Facility Group 4 sidewalks, plazas, and courtyards paving materials will be as follows.

-Primary: Permeable concrete
+Primary: Pervious Concrete

-- 1. Maintain efficient geometry and accessibility to connect building entrances to adjacent parking areas and activity areas and to the base transportation system following AT/FP.
+- 1. Maintain efficient geometry and accessibility to connect building entrances to adjacent parking areas and activity areas and to the base transportation system following AT.
 Efficiently use materials to optimize life-cycle costs and to minimize maintenance. - 2.
 Generally conform horizontal layouts of sidewalks to the geometric configuration of adjacent buildings, streets, parking lots, and other adjacent related site amenities.
 Occasional meanders and/or jogs may be included to capture views, to coordinate with landscaping or accommodate site constraints. - 3.
-Walks in parking areas shall provide a direct path using "safe islands" and "peninsulas" to encourage safety.
-Walks parallel to streets shall follow streetscape guidelines.
+Walks in parking areas will provide a direct path using "safe islands" and "peninsulas" to encourage safety.
+Walks parallel to streets will follow streetscape guidelines.
 Clearly mark pedestrian crossings at vehicular routes. - 4.
 Mitigate heat island by providing high-albedo, shaded sidewalks.
-Pervious pavers shall be used on all sidewalks, plazas and courtyards in Facility Groups 1 and 2; use pervious concrete in Groups 3 and 4.
-The designer shall incorporate appropriate expansion and construction joints. - 5.
-Only experienced contractors will install pervious pavements.
+Permeable pavers will be used on all sidewalks, plazas and courtyards in Facility Groups 1 and 2; use pervious concrete in Groups 3 and 4.
+The designer will incorporate appropriate expansion and construction joints.